Hoary False Goldenaster

 Maintenance

 Very drought tolerant.
 Use as a low growing plant for a border, or as a groundcover.
 The low mat of silvery foliage contrasts nicely with other plants.
-Propagation: Seed, Softwood cuttings.
+Can be used in a container garden.
+Not usually available commercially, but can be found at some NPSOT plant sales.
+Propagation: seed, softwood cutting.

 Comments

-Blooms May-September.
-Hoary False Goldenaster is a low, bushy, much-branched plant.
-Leaves and stems are covered with a dense coat of hairs giving the plant it’s gray-green color.
+Blooms June-September.
+Hoary False Goldenaster is a low, mounding, much-branched plant.
+Stems are erect to sprawling.
+The tiny leaves and stems are covered with a dense coat of hairs giving the plant it’s gray-green color.
 The flowers are bright yellow and daisy-like.
+Fruit is a cypselae: a dry single-seeded fruit, usually topped by pappus.